koordinates/logster/README.md

+This is basically the Etsy fork, but with added support for TempoDB (www.tempo-db.com)

 # Logster - generate metrics from logfiles [![Build Status](https://secure.travis-ci.org/etsy/logster.png)](http://travis-ci.org/etsy/logster)

 Logster is a utility for reading log files and generating metrics in Graphite